Director, Relationship Manager

 (713) 977 2694

-Mr. Comstock has participated in the professional community through leadership roles with the Planned Giving Council of Houston where he served as a founder, Board Member, and Past President.
-The organization bestowed their first lifetime achievement award.
+Paul has participated in the professional community through leadership roles with the Planned Giving Council of Houston, where he was a founder, Board Member, and Past President.
+The organization bestowed upon him their first lifetime achievement award.
 He is a past board member of the Estate Planning Council of Houston.
-He is a past Board Member of the Partners in Philanthropic Planning (National Committee on Planned Giving) where he also served as its President in 1996.
-Mr. Comstock served as a Board Member on the Center of Philanthropy at Indiana University for 10 years and was the Chairman of its Board of Visitors.
-He now serves on an advisory panel to the Executive Director of the Center.
-He is currently Chairman of the National Planned Giving Council sponsored by the Church of Jesus Christ of Latter-day Saints, Philanthropies Office.
+He is a past Board Member of the National Association of Gift Planners and was its President in 1996.
+He served as a Board Member of the Center of Philanthropy at Indiana University and is a past Chair of its Board of Visitors.
+He is also a past Chair of the National Planned Giving Council sponsored by the Church of Jesus Christ of Latter-day Saints, Philanthropies Office.
 Because of his multi-generational family wealth management organizational work, Paul was asked to participate in the peer invitation only Committee for Family’s Flourishing, a group of nationally engaged family wealth advisory specialists.